foundry-rs/starknet-foundry/docs/src/starknet/index.md

 ```

 > 📝 **Note**
 > In the above example we supply cast with `--account`, `--network` and `--url` flags.
-If Scarb.toml is present, and have this properties set, values provided using these flags will override values from Scarb.toml.
-Learn more about Scarb.toml configuration [here](../projects/configuration.md#cast).
+If `Scarb.toml` is present, and have these properties set, values provided using these flags will override values from `Scarb.toml`.
+Learn more about `Scarb.toml` configuration [here](../projects/configuration.md#cast).